Mehndi मेहँदी

 The Vahana series presents five narratives paintings by Brooklyn-based artists Kesha Dalal, centering the feminine experience within the South Asian diaspora.
 Set inside a fictional yet familiar world, the works use recognizable motifs such as the red sari, gold jewelry, and stone architecture to explore the layered relationship between identity, culture, and belonging.

 The series is informed by Kali, the Hindu goddess of destruction, transformation, and divine feminine power.
-While traditionally depicted with a lion or tiger, Kali is also associated with the black panther, a symbol for her darker, more untamed energy.
-The pairing serves as a metaphor for the shadow self (the aspects of identity that are suppressed, feared, or rendered unacceptable).
+The pairing of the woman in the painting and the black panther serves as a metaphor for discovering the shadow self (the aspects of identity that are suppressed, feared, or rendered unacceptable).

-Dalal uses this mythology to challenge a central tension within the diaspora: coexistence of a cultural framework that celebrates strong, rule-breaking femininity, and a lived reality in which those exact qualities are often discouraged.
-By invoking Kali and her vahana, the series collapses the boundary between divine and human, suggesting that the impulse to explore the self is not external to tradition, but embedded within it.
+Dalal uses this woman and panther duo to challenge a central tension within the diaspora: coexistence of a cultural framework that celebrates strong, rule-breaking femininity, and a lived reality in which those exact qualities are often discouraged.
+The series collapses the boundary between divine and human, suggesting that the impulse to explore the self is not external to tradition, but embedded within it.

-The Vahana Series reveals a quiet contradiction: within Hindu mythology exists a permission to embrace the untamed, even as cultural expectations continue to ask for its restraint.
+The Vahana Series reveals a quiet contradiction: allowing ourselves permission to embrace the untamed, even as cultural expectations continue to ask for its restraint.

 Mehndi मेहँदी